Transocean Ltd. (RIG) Shares Up Despite Recent Market Volatility

 Conclusion

-To wrap up, the performance of Transocean Ltd. (RIG) has been better in recent times.
-The stock has received a mixed of “buy” and “hold” ratings from analysts.
+In conclusion, Transocean Ltd. (RIG) has seen better performance in recent times.
+Analysts have a mixed opinion on the stock, with some rating it as a “buy” and others rating it as a “hold”.
 It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.